shwetasshinde24/Panoply/benchmarks/lmbench/README.md

 # LMBench

+## Prerequisite

+LMBench framework uses fork for executing its benchmark.
+Panoply supports fork by patching the default Intel SDK and the driver.
+So, if you want to run LMBench on your machine, Please setup the Panoply's version of SGX SDK And Linux driver from [here](https://github.com/shwetasshinde24/Panoply/tree/master/patched-driver-sdk), before executing LMBench.

 ## Configuring Inividual Benchmarks

 The current code takes in a benchmark ID before compilation to produce the corresponding executable.